 This course will explore why markets and policies might fail to be efficient and what policies and markets may be used to correct these inefficiencies.
 Using the competitive model developed in the first course as a point of departure, the course will examine how different market structures, the existence of externalities, and informational considerations alter the performance of the market.
 The course will also examine the welfare implications of using markets to allocate resources.

-Dissertation in Health Economics and Policy
+Dissertation in Health Economics and Policy (Summer 2021)

 The DISSERTATION could be on any topic in the field of health policy and economics.
 It should attempt to integrate approaches and knowledge learned across courses and present results to address a health policy, economic issue or a problem identified through the use of either primary or secondary data.
 It must demonstrate adequate knowledge of relevant theoretical and empirical literature in the field.
 In addition, careful analysis of the policy implications and formulation of policy recommendations is essential.
 The main body of the dissertation should, in principle, include the background to the research, method of investigation, results of the analysis, discussion and policy implications and recommendations.
 (Professor Elias Mossialos)